Body: Estate Year: 17/17

 - CO2 (g/km)185

-"THIS IS OUR RANGE ROVER SPORT 3.0 SDV6 HSE FINISHED IN METALLIC ZANZIBAR WITH FULL EBONY LEATHER INTERIOR.
-AS THIS IS OUR OWN CAR WE HAVE SPECIFIED IT WITH AN EBONY PREMIUM HEADLINING, 22" ALLOY WHEELS WHICH WE HAVE POWDER COATED GLOSS BLACK, EXTERIOR UPGRADE PACK WHICH GIVES YOU ADDITIONAL COLOUR CODING TO BOTTOM OF THE DOORS AND BUMPER CORNERS, FIXED PANORAMIC SUNROOF AND PRIVACY GLASS.
-WE HAVE ALSO CHANGED THE FRONT AND REAR TO GLOSS BLACK AND COLOUR CODED THE FRONT GRILLE AND VENTS GLOSS BLACK TO CREATE A TRULY STUNNING LOOKING CAR.
-YOU WILL ALSO BENEFIT FROM THE REMAINDER OF THE 5 YEAR LAND ROVER SERVICING PACKAGE."
+"THIS IS OUR RANGE ROVER SPORT 3.0 SDV6 HSE FINISHED IN PREMIUM METALLIC SILICON SILVER WITH EBONY LEATHER INTERIOR.
+FROM THE FACTORY THIS RANGE ROVER SPORT HAS BEEN SPECIFIED WITH AN EBONY PREMIUM HEADLINING, 22" SPARKLE SILVER ALLOY WHEELS, EXTERIOR UPGRADE PACK WHICH GIVES YOU ADDITIONAL COLOUR CODING TO THE LOWER PART OF THE DOORS AND BUMPER CORNERS, A FULL GLASS FIXED PANORAMIC SUNROOF AND GRAND BLACK VENEER THROUGHOUT.
+WHEN YOU PURCHASE THIS RANGE ROVER SPORT THROUGH FARNELL LAND ROVER LEEDS, YOU WILL ALSO BENEFIT FROM THE REMAINDER OF THE LAND ROVER 5 YEAR SERVICE PLAN"

 Rik Shield, Head of Business